 You can also check for customer reviews of similar products, or the actual brand item you wish to sell to get an idea if it is a good product and if it is still popular.

 If the product solves a problem – even better!

 If you are planning on selling good deals on Amazon, you can let the sales rank of a product be the judge.
 Any sales rank below 50.000 is considered a good selling item on Amazon.
-There are software you can use to check the monthly estimated sales related to the sales rank of a product.
+There is a software you can use to check the monthly estimated sales related to the sales rank of a product.
 For example; Junglescout has a free sales estimator you can use.

 You click on the main category of your product (in this case Electronics), add the sales rank number (the number 200), and you will get an estimation of the monthly sales calculated (3858).
 As simple as that!
-There are more tricks to research a product even further, but to get access to that information you have to apply to my personal coaching.

 Finally, you can check keywords people search on related to your product or niche with the help of Google Keyword Planner.
 To be able to use this software, you have to register for a Google Adwords account.
 You can sign up for free.